nyjackson/SBA-308/README.md

 2. Open index.html in your web browser

-3. Right-click on the page and select 'Inspect', then 'Console' to open the JS console.
+3. Right-click on the page and select 'Inspect', then 'Console' to open the JS console and view results.

 ## Resource Links ##